ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 SFL's SSC consists of senior management team members.
 The SSC manages and  monitors  the  overall  sustainability performance of SFL and is supported by the  Sustainability  Task  Force  ('STF')  to drive  sustainability  programme  across the organisation.
 SFL's STF includes representatives across functions  and divisions.
 Internal audit reviews the sustainability  framework and reporting process, including the internal controls over the data collated and reported in this Report.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000022_c8047e06ea7670c38ebe1db1b5ddde1c0180ad45f7b6ad44f9e78819879e5954.png)
+**Description**: The image shows a pyramid-shaped organizational chart outlining the responsibilities of different levels within a company regarding sustainability, with the "Board" at the top, responsible for incorporating sustainability into strategic formulation and managing ESG factors, followed by the "Sustainability Steering Committee (SSC)" which develops sustainability objectives and reports to the Board, then the "Sustainability Task Force (STF)" driving the sustainability program across the organization, and finally, "All Staff" at the base.

 Depicts  SFL's  sustainability  governance  structure.
 The  Board  appoints  senior management  team  members  to  the  SSC  who  manage  sustainability.
 The  STF comprises  of  representatives  across  functions  who  drive  the  sustainability programme in SFL.